apmoore1/NBADD/README.md

 The models have been run on a GPU machine and the scores for each of the three models can be found [here](./model_run_scores.txt).

 ## To Do
-1. Double check that when encoding the words for the Character based models that the Characters are encoded correctly and concatenated with the word vectors correctly.
-2. Add F1 Measure to the model metrics
+1. Add F1 Measure to the model metrics
-3. Add Attention to the models
+2. Add Attention to the models